 The gas stove is a popular household appliance.
 However, a gas appliance, like any other, is capable can be damaged.
-Gas appliance malfunctions can threaten human health and life.
+Appliance malfunctions can threaten human health and life.
 It is strongly recommended to pay attention to malfunctions.

 - The smell of gas from the gas stove or other appliances in a basement and service room;